BargerT/Pong/README.md

 # Pong
 Pong built with Python implementing various levels of opponent difficulty.
+This project was built using Python 3.10.11

 # Installation
 Make a clone of this repository to your device or download the pong.exe file found in the distribution folder.